FRIEDparrot/ClassReview/📘ClassNotes/👨‍🔧Mechanics/🌊Thermal and Fluid dynamics/⛲Computational Fluid Dynamics/CFD of J.D. Anderson/Part 1 Basic Equations/Chapter3 Mathematical behavior of partial differential equations.md

 `````

 ### 4. Elliptic Equations
 For the elliptic equations in two independent variables $x$ and $y$, then the $xy$ plane is sketched in the following figure.
-If we jab the point P and <mark style="background: transparent; color: yellow">the major mathematical characteristic of elliptic equations</mark> is that the $P$ ==influences all points in the domain==.
+If we jab the point P and <mark style="background: transparent; color: red">the major mathematical characteristic of elliptic equations</mark> is that the $P$ ==influences all points in the domain==.
 ![[Excalidraw/Chapter3 Mathematical behavior of partial differential equations 2023-04-11 17.36.53|200]]
 In that case, the boundary condition must be applied over the entire boundary $abcd$.